Squirrel Hibernation May Help Stroke Survivors

 One of the most interesting properties of hibernation is the protection of organ function despite a lack of blood and oxygen supply.
 In studies of squirrels that had suffered head injuries, hibernating squirrels showed less brain damage than non-hibernating ones5.
 This discovery led to the idea that a hibernation-like state could be brought about for medical benefit.

 Hypothermia and hibernation are physiologically similar, both characterized by decreased oxygen consumption, glycolysis and activity.
 This can be exploited as it reduces the body’s need for oxygen and blood supply after an event such as a stroke.
-There are several techniques to reach a hypothermia-induced hibernation state such as whole-body surface cooling with ice, or cooling the blood directly by infusing cold saline.
+There are several techniques to reach a hypothermia-induced hibernation state such as cryotherapy.
+This includes whole-body surface cooling with ice, or cooling the blood directly by infusing cold saline.